JonathanYiv/jonathanyiv.github.io/resume.md

 <sub>Mar 2014 - Jul 2014</sub>

-Unloaded the truck and processed packages on a rapidly moving assembly line towards their correct palettes.
+Unloaded the truck and processed packages on a rapidly moving assembly line toward their correct palettes.

+Oversaw assembly line operations to ensure maximum efficiency.

 Properly stacked boxes on the palettes to achieve maximum height.

 Delivered palettes to appropriate store locations and filled shelves quickly and efficiently.

-There was a hierarchy where the newbies were on the assembly line and the best were inside unloading the truck.

-I quickly worked my way up to being inside the truck and even floating to the assembly line to speed things along.

 ## Cart Attendant - Target